Winter storms ease California drought

-SACRAMENTO, Calif.
-(Reuters) - Wet winter storms that dropped up to a foot (30 cm) of rain on parts of California have modestly eased the state’s ongoing drought over the past three months, U.S. drought experts said on Thursday.
+SACRAMENTO, Calif., Feb 19 (Reuters) - Wet winter storms that dropped up to a foot (30 cm) of rain on parts of California have modestly eased the state’s ongoing drought over the past three months, U.S. drought experts said on Thursday.

 The portion of California in the most extreme categories of drought has dropped by about 13 percent since mid-November, said Mark Svoboda, a climatologist with the National Drought Mitigation Center at the University of Nebraska.